nirvdrum/selenium-governance/index.md

 ### Voting

-Voting for new Project Committee members is done by Module Owners and Module peers.
+Voting for new Project Committee members is done by Module Owners and Module Peers.

 ## Modules